 Optional: Make this for mom too.
 To half the recipe, simply add 1 scoop of your favorite protein powder or 2 tablespoons of hemp seeds; use raw spinach and a bit more water to desired consistency.
 So yummy!

-(Recipe from Naturally Savvy32)
+(Recipe adapted from Naturally Savvy33)

 Pears Fun Facts